 - a solid, biodegradable soap that can also be used for washing up

-- a solid biodegradable shampoo or a dry shampoo
+- a biodegradable solid shampoo or a dry shampoo

 - toilet paper, ideally unbleached